Ph.D. in Leadership Studies

 How did you hear about SOLES, and why did you choose to enroll?

 SOLES popped onto my radar after transitioning from an EdD to a PhD, and it was one of two programs in my final consideration list.
 I looked up students and requested interviews, and visited the campus to speak with staff and faculty.
 The fit to my requirements and the endorsement from working students clinched the decision.

 Until recently I combined full time employment with the SOLES program.
 Although a participant may succeed academically and engage in exciting research explorations when combining the doctoral journey with full time work, there are trade-offs.
 Significant elements of the journey I was missing out on included opportunities to deepen relationships in the leadership community, partner on research, be mentored for publishing, TA’ing… I decided this final year leading to my dissertation defense was too important not to include these.
 At the same time, I am engaging in leadership practitioner activities and have volunteered for the planning committee for the 2014 International Leadership Association (ILA) International Conference.
 So, essentially, I’ve traded one full time job for another; however, this work allows greater flexibility and supports my doctoral experience and future objectives.

-Tell us about any practicum you have done through SOLES.
+Tell us about any internships, graduate assistantships, student teaching, practicum or fieldwork you have done through SOLES.